aarnphm/aarnphm.github.io/content/thoughts/Transformers.md

 See also: [[thoughts/LLMs|LLMs]], [[thoughts/Embedding|embedding]], [visualisation from Brendan Bycroft](https://bbycroft.net/llm)

-> A multi-layer perception (MLP) architecture built on top of a multi-head attention mechanism [@vaswani2023attentionneed] to signal high entropy tokens to be amplified and less important tokens to be diminished.
+> A multi-layer perception (MLP) architecture built on top of a [[thoughts/Attention#Muti-head Attention|multi-head attention]] mechanism [@vaswani2023attentionneed] to signal high entropy tokens to be amplified and less important tokens to be diminished.

 ELI5: Mom often creates a food list consists of $n$ of items to buy.
 Your job is to guess what the last item on this list would be.

 Most implementations are [[thoughts/Autoregressive models|autoregressive]].
 Most major SOTA are decoder-only, as encoder-decoder models has lack behind due to their expensive encoding phase.

-[[thoughts/state-space models|state-space models]] which address transformers' [efficiency issues](https://arxiv.org/pdf/2009.06732) in attention layers within information-dense [[thoughts/data|data]]
+[[thoughts/state-space models|state-space models]] which address transformers' [efficiency issues](https://arxiv.org/pdf/2009.06732) in attention layers within information-dense data

 ## memory limitations.